BenjaminPlanterose/UMtools/README.md

 ## A word on the Beadchip microarray technology and the probes on the 450K

 The Beadchip technology is the basis of Illumina DNA methylation microarrays.
-On the one hand, it is a probe-based approach where hundreds of thousands of copies of a specific oligonucleotides lie on the surface of silica beads.
+On the one hand, it is a probe-based approach where hundreds of thousands of copies of a specific 50 nucleotide-long probes lie on the surface of silica beads.
 On the other hand, The microarray itself consists of a silica substrate with uniformly interspaced microwells.
 During the manufacture of the chip, a total of 622,399 types of beads are pooled together and deposited on the microarray.
 Subsequently, beads automatically self-assemble on the microarray's microwell.
 As a result, both the order and the number copies for a given bead type are random.
+To assign the correspondance between microwells and bead types, decoding is required.
+This is done during manufacture via consecutive hybridizations with other sets of probes that target the address, a 22 nucleotide-long oligonucleotide handle that links the bead to the probe (stored as a DMAP file).

 Strangely, although the 450K technology targets 485,512 cytosines, it employs 622,399 different probe oligonucleotides.
 The reason is the inclusion of control probes, which are not informative for CpG methylation, and Infinium type-I probes, that require two probes per CpG.